weaviate/weaviate-io/developers/weaviate/configuration/compression/pq-compression.md

 ## Manually configure PQ

-As an alternative to AutoPQ, you can also manually enable PQ on an existing collection.
-Upon enabling PQ, Weaviate will train the PQ codebook, using the pre-loaded set of objects.
+You can manually enable PQ on an existing collection.
+After PQ is enabled, Weaviate trains the PQ codebook.
+Before you enable PQ, verify that the training set has 100,000 objects per shard.

 To manually enable PQ, follow these steps: